Marcusz97/cryptographic-protocols-arduino-and-PC/README.md

 In the third protocol, the key exchange is done prior to exchange of data, by using RSA.
 Again, after the entities have exchange an AES-128 key, they can exchange data by first encrypting it with that key.

+In the fourth protocol, is a simple of asymmetric encrypting using RSA for encrypt and decrypt messages

 In-depth discussion of the project can be found at: https://dl.dropboxusercontent.com/u/83966315/cryptographic-protocols-between-arduino-and-PC/cryptographic-protocols-between-arduino-and-PC.pdf

 COPYRIGHT NOTICE